 You can alter the depth and gradient of the paths to facilitate the required direction of water movement.

-Planting Material - You can plant out with crown divisions or root cuttings best done in the spring when the soil has warmed.
+Planting material – You can plant out with crown divisions or root cuttings best done in the spring when the soil has warmed.
 A crown division can be obtained from simply putting a spade through the center of a mature comfrey plant and transplanting the divided sections.
 For our beds, I divided two year old plants into quarters, sometimes sixths, and these established very well in the first year.
-It's bests not to harvest the leaf biomass in the first year in order to allow a deep root system to develop.
+It’s bests not to harvest the leaf biomass in the first year in order to allow a deep root system to develop.
 However if you use large divisions you can start harvesting in July.

 Cutting – In the first year allow the plants to establish so that the roots develop well and penetrate deep into the subsoil.
 Remove any weeds around the plants leaving them on the surface.
 The following year the cutting can begin.
 You can scythe the beds for a quick harvest or cut each plant individually with a pair of secateurs or shears cutting to 5cm or so from ground level.

-Feeding - After you have cut the comfrey, mow the pathways between the beds and empty the trimmings to base of the comfrey plants.
+Feeding – After you have cut the comfrey, mow the pathways between the beds and empty the trimmings to the base of the comfrey plants.
 Any trimmings from lawns and hedges in the surrounding area can also be used.

 We are experimenting with growing nitrogen fixing hedging and ground cover plants adjacent to the patch in order to feed our comfrey.
-We'll be publishing the design of this polyculture along with species lists and how to establish and manage in the near future.

 A most excellent comfrey feed is undiluted urine applied at a rate of approx 500 ml per plant twice per growing season.
-Click here for a previous post on using urine as a fertiliser.

 Irrigation – Comfrey will produce more biomass if irrigated and in dry climates it’s essential to irrigate.
 Comfrey plants wilt very fast in hot conditions and will stop photosynthesising at this point.
 Twenty litres per m2 per week of drought should be more than adequate.
 The beauty of biological systems are that, if managed properly, each year the soils improve and the ability of the soil to store water will improve over time.